 Norma, priestess of the ancient Druids, may not look much like your typical Halloween witch; but she certainly casts a spell over everyone onstage and in the audience when she sings her prayer to the chaste goddess of the moon, “Casta diva.”
 The one and only Jane Eaglen made her Seattle Opera debut and won her first Seattle Opera Artist of the Year Award singing this challenging music in our 1994 production of Bellini’s Norma, under the baton of Edoardo Mueller.

 HANSEL & GRETEL: Witch’s Ride

 Written by a young protégé of Wagner, Hansel & Gretel spoofs the latter’s famous “Ride of the Valkyries” in its lively Witch’s Ride, played by the orchestra as the title characters get lost deeper and deeper in the forest.
 Working out to this vigorous music, our witch surely builds up an appetite, later to be satiated by some delicious children!
-Karen Keltner conducted the orchestra of Seattle Opera when we last presented Hansel & Gretel, in 1993.
+Sebastian Lang-Lessing conducts the orchestra of Seattle Opera in our 2016 Hansel & Gretel.